uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 *Output Layer*: A single neuron outputting unnormalized logit values, which are transformed into injury probabilities via a Sigmoid function.

-This structure provides the necessary nonlinear expressive capacity to capture complex interactions among the multivariate inputs.
+This structure provides the necessary nonlinear expressive capacity[12] to capture complex interactions among the multivariate inputs.

 #v(1em)
 ==== 3.4.1.3 Loss Function and Optimization

 Given the significant class imbalance (where "No Injury" cases far exceed "Injury" cases), the model utilizes a Weighted Binary Cross-Entropy with Logits Loss function.
 A positive weight, calculated as $"pos"_"weight" = N_"neg" / N_"pos"$, is automatically applied to balance the classes.
-The Adam optimizer, with a learning rate of $1 *10^"-4"$, is employed to update network parameters and minimize the loss function during each iteration.
+The Adam optimizer[14], with a learning rate of $1 *10^"-4"$, is employed to update network parameters and minimize the loss function during each iteration.
 #v(1em)
 === 3.4.1.4 Training and Validation

 The model was trained for 300 epochs.
 Loss and Accuracy for both training and validation sets were calculated in each epoch to monitor convergence trends.
 Dropout was active during training to enhance generalization.
 Key metrics were logged every 50 epochs.
 Finally, training/validation loss curves and validation accuracy curves were plotted to assess the stability of model convergence.
 #v(1em)
 === 3.4.1.5 Model Evaluation
-* ROC Curve & AUC*: The Receiver Operating Characteristic (ROC) curve was plotted using validation results, and the Area Under the Curve (AUC) was calculated to quantify overall classification performance.
+* ROC Curve & AUC*: The Receiver Operating Characteristic (ROC) curve was plotted[15] using validation results, and the Area Under the Curve (AUC) was calculated to quantify overall classification performance.
 Youden's J statistic ($"TPR" - "FPR"$) was utilized to determine the optimal classification threshold.

 * Confusion Matrix*: Matrices were generated for both the default threshold (0.5) and the optimal threshold to visualize classification accuracy, false positive rates, and false negative rates.